| By Mehroz Baig |

-Mehroz Baig is a second-year dual degree student at SIPA and Columbia Journalism School.
-This article first appeared in the March 6, 2012 issue of Communiqué.
+Mehroz Baig is a second-year dual-degree student at SIPA and Columbia Journalism School.
+This article first appeared in the February 16th, 2012 issue of Communiqué.